 WET is supported by Google Earth Engine and is constantly evolving as data expands and the tool is updated.
-Applications for each of the 11 western states are expected in early 2023.

-Contact Patrick Donnelly, IWJV Spatial Ecologist, or Erica Hansen, IWJV Science to Implementation Specialist, to learn more and to access beta models of the tool by state.
+Contact Patrick Donnelly, IWJV Spatial Ecologist, or Erica Hansen, IWJV Science to Implementation Specialist, to learn more.